JuliaReach/ReachabilityAnalysis.jl/docs/src/tutorials/set_representations/distances.md

 ## Hausdorff distance

-Tthe notion of Hausdorff distance can be used to *measure* the distance between sets.
+The notion of Hausdorff distance can be used to *measure* the distance between sets.
 It constitutes a practical theoretical tool to quantify the quality of an approximation.

 ```math